 Federal regulations require students to complete exit counseling for their Federal Direct Stafford when they have graduated or are no longer enrolled at least half-time.
-Exit Counseling can be done online at https://studentaid.gov/ (then choose Manage Loans).
-More information can be found in the Exit Counseling Guide provided by the US Department of Education.
-Copies are also in the Financial Aid Office.
-(Updated 9-042018)
+Exit Counseling can be done online at studentaid.gov (then choose Manage Loans).

+More information can be found in the Exit Counseling Guide provided by the US Department of Education and emailed as a pdf with each EXIT email notification sent by the Financial Aid Office.
+(Updated Sept.
+2021)

 - 4. Federal Tax Return Transcripts or signed 1040 federal returns (as designated by the federal verification guidelines at that time) Federal Income Tax return transcripts or signed 1040 federal returns may be requested if a student is selected for verification, or if the Aid Administrator deems it necessary to verify conflicting information.
 Dependent students must submit their tax documentation and the tax documentation of their parents.
 Independent students must submit their tax documentation and the tax documentation of their spouse (if applicable).
 A complete copy of the specified tax documentation is required. - 5.
 Verification Worksheet(s) Students selected for verification must complete a Verification Worksheet that pertains to them and their FAFSA.
 This document collects updated information and is compared to the data submitted on the FAFSA.
-Dependent students must obtain their parents' signature.
+Dependent students must obtain their parent's signature.
 Independent students may obtain their spouse's signature if applicable.
 An Aid Administrator may request verification materials to resolve conflicting documentation even if the student was not selected for Federal verification.